2025–26 Leicester City F.C. season

-The 2025–26 season is the 121st season in the existence of Leicester City Football Club, and their 64th (non-consecutive) season in the second tier of English football.
+The 2025–26 season was the 121st season in the existence of Leicester City, and their 64th (non-consecutive) season in the second tier of English football.
 This season marked the club's return to the Championship following relegation from the Premier League in the previous season.
-In addition to the domestic league, they will also compete in the FA Cup and the EFL Cup.
+In addition to the domestic league, they also competed in the FA Cup and the EFL Cup.
 This season covers the latter period from 1 July 2025 to 30 June 2026.

-This is the first season since 2011–12 not to feature the club's third-highest goal scorer Jamie Vardy.
+This was the first season since 2011–12 not to feature the club's third-highest goalscorer Jamie Vardy.
 He left the club after his contract expired, having scored 200 goals in 500 games for the Foxes during his 13 seasons at the club.
 Vardy's departure also meant Leicester City no longer had a player from the 2015–16 title-winning squad at the club.

+On 21 April, a 2–2 draw with Hull City meant that Leicester could not accumulate enough points to finish ahead of any other team excluding Sheffield Wednesday and Oxford United.
+This led to Leicester being relegated to League One for the second time in their history, occurring only a decade after the club's remarkable Premier League triumph.

 Review

 Background

 The 2024–25 campaign was a disastrous season for Leicester City, as they had been relegated from the Premier League, following a 0–1 home loss to Liverpool on 20 April 2025.

-They scored only 33 league goals all season, and conceded 80 goals, which is the most amount of goals they have conceded in a Premier League season in their history.
-They finished with a goal difference of -47, the worst in The Foxes' history.
+They scored only 33 league goals all season, and conceded 80 goals, which is the highest number of goals they have conceded in a Premier League season in their history.
+They finished with a goal difference of −47, the worst in their history.
 Leicester failed to keep an away clean sheet, which was the worst away clean sheet record that season.
-They only kept 3 clean sheets at home in the Premier League, and went on a torrid spell of 9 home games in a row without scoring, losing all of them.
+They only kept three clean sheets at home in the Premier League, and went on a torrid spell of nine home games in a row without scoring, losing all of them.
 This run ended on 3 May 2025 with a 2–0 home win over Southampton.
 They also became the third team after Norwich City in 2020 and West Bromwich Albion in 2021 to suffer relegation at least five times.

-Leicester won 6 Premier League games in the 2024–25 season, drew 7, and lost 25.
+Leicester won six Premier League games in the 2024–25 season, drew seven, and lost 25.
 This was statistically their worst 38 game Premier League season on record, with 2001–02 being better with 28 points amassed, compared to only 25 in 2024–25.